Source: Office for National Statistics; Government Actuaries’ Department

 In the UK statistical system long-term international migrants are defined as people who move into and out of the country for at least 12 months.
 Net migration is the balance between immigration and emigration over a given time period.
 In demographic terms, natural change – i.e. the difference between the number of births and deaths – measures the contribution of vital events to the dynamics of the population.
 Immigration and emigration contribute to population change not only by altering the number of individuals in the country at a given time (direct contribution) but also by affecting natural change (indirect contribution).

-The Office for National Statistics (ONS) produces annual estimates of the resident population of England and Wales and estimates for the UK as a whole by collating data provided by the Northern Ireland Statistics and Research Agency (NISRA) and by the General Register Office for Scotland (GROS) (ONS 2010).
+The Office for National Statistics (ONS) produces annual estimates of the resident population of England and Wales and estimates for the UK as a whole by collating data provided by the Northern Ireland Statistics and Research Agency (NISRA) and by the National Records for Scotland (NRS) (ONS 2015a).
 The population at 30 June of a given year (stock) is obtained by annually ‘updating’ the most recent census population count with data on demographic events contributing to population change between these two dates (births, deaths and migration flows).
 Population estimates made between census years are revised retrospectively so as to provide a consistent series of population estimates over time.
+The revised estimates for the intercensal period 2001 to 2011 resulted in an adjustment of 497,500 (0.8%) largely due to the underestimation of net migration in the previous series (ONS 2013).
 Mid-year population estimates are also used as the base-year population of demographic projections.

 Population projections are calculations showing the future development of a population based on a set of assumptions about fertility, mortality and net migration.
 Official UK projections are revised every two years by updating base-year population estimates and assumptions underlying future demographic dynamics so as to reflect the latest available information.
-Current projections take mid-2010 as the beginning of the projection period (ONS 2011).
-The projection outputs consist of one principal projection reflecting the most ‘likely’ population developments on the basis of recently observed trends, and 20 variant projections, intended to capture the uncertainty underlying the assumptions made by showing the impact on population dynamics if one or more components of demographic change differ from the principal projection.
-In the principal projection, net migration is assumed to level off at +200,000 per year from 2016 onward.
-The most important variant projection for the purposes of this briefing is the ‘zero net migration’ (also called ‘natural change’), which assumes migration inflows and outflows exactly equal at all ages throughout the projection period, with fertility and life expectancy at the same levels as the principal projection.
+Current projections take mid-2014 as the beginning of the projection period.
+The projection outputs consist of one principal projection reflecting the most ‘likely’ population developments on the basis of recently observed trends, and 16 variant projections, intended to capture the uncertainty of the assumptions by showing the impact on population dynamics if one or more components of demographic change differ from the principal projection (ONS 2015b).
+In the principal projection, net migration is assumed to level off at +185,000 per year from 2020-21 onward.
+For comparative purposes, an important variant projection is the ‘zero net migration’ (aka ‘natural change only’), which assumes migration inflows and outflows exactly equal at all ages throughout the projection period (with same fertility and life expectancy as the principal projection).
 In this scenario future population change is driven only by natural change.
-The comparison between the principal projection and the zero net migration variant projection shows the overall effect of net migration on population trends – i.e. including both the direct contribution and its impact on natural change.
-Two other variant projections illustrating the demographic impact of higher or lower net immigration – also assuming the same fertility and mortality as the principal projection – have also been produced.
-These resulted in a high migration variant (long-term annual net migration at +260,000) and a low migration variant (+140,000 per annum).
+The comparison between the principal projection and the zero net migration variant projection allows one to assess the overall impact of net migration on population trends – i.e. including both the direct contribution and its impact on natural change.
+Two other variant projections illustrating the demographic impact of higher or lower net immigration (also assuming the same fertility and life expectancy as the principal projection) are also available: a high migration variant (long-term annual net migration at +265,000) and a low migration variant (+105,000 per annum).
+Finally, the long-term balanced net migration variant projection assumes that net migration will converge to zero in the long-term, with total (but not age- and sex-specific) in-migration and out-migration flows being equal from the year ending mid-2036 onwards.

 Population estimates show that net migration was a major component of population growth over the past two decades (Figure 1).

-In particular, annual net migration has substantially increased since the beginning of the 1990s, exceeding natural change as a driver of UK demographic trends in all years between and including 1998 and 2007.
-However, natural change has remained positive throughout the last two decades and has also significantly increased from 2001 onwards, in particular as a result of a rise in the number of births.
-In 2007-08, 2008-09 and 2009-10 natural change contributed more to the growth of the UK population than net migration.
-Overall, between mid-1991 and mid-2010 natural change and net migration have contributed equally to UK population change – each resulting in an additional 2.4 million people.
+In particular, annual net migration substantially increased from the beginning of the 1990s, exceeding natural change as a driver of UK demographic trends in all years from mid-1998 to mid-2011.
+However, natural change has remained positive throughout the last two decades and has also continually increased from 2001 onwards, in particular due a rise in the number of births.
+As a result of a significant drop of net migration (by almost 100,000), 2011-12 and 2012-13 were the first years after more than a decade when natural change contributed more to the growth of the UK population than net migration – but net migration has again exceed natural change in 2013-14.
+Overall, between mid-1991 and mid-2014 net migration resulted in an addition of 3.8 million people to the UK population, accounting for just over half (53%) of total population growth.

-In the principal projection, the size of the UK population is projected to increase by 11 million between 2010 and 2035 – from 62.3 million to 73.2 million, an increase of 18%.
-In this demographic scenario, the UK population will ‘hit’ 70 million in 2027 (i.e. two years earlier than in the 2008-based projections, see below).
-The different net migration levels assumed in the high migration and low migration variants (± 60,000 per year) lead to a variation after 25 years of ±1.9 million people – or, in relative terms, a difference of 5.4% between the low migration and high migration variant.
+In the principal projection, in which net migration is assumed to level off at 185,000 annually, the size of the UK population is projected to increase by almost 10 million – from 64.6 million in 2014 to 74.3 million in 2039 (+15%).
+In this demographic scenario, the UK population will reach 70 million by mid-2027.
+The different net migration levels assumed in the high migration and low migration variants (± 80,000 per year) lead to a variation after 25 years of ±2.5 million people – or, in relative terms, a 7% difference between the low migration and high migration variant.
+Projected population size in 2039 according to the ‘balanced’ net migration variant (assuming convergence of net migration to zero towards the end of the projection) also exceeds 70 million.

-Figure 3, which refers to the 2010-based principal projection, shows the breakdown of the projected population increase into three components: the natural change that would occur in the absence of migration during the projection period (zero net migration variant); the direct contribution of post-2010 net migration to population change (i.e. the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of net migration to natural change.
+Figure 3, which refers to the 2014-based principal projection, shows the breakdown of the projected population increase into three components: the natural change that would occur in the absence of migration during the projection period (zero net migration variant); the direct contribution of post-2014 net migration (i.e. the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of post-2014 net migration, i.e. its effect on natural change.

 The UK population is projected to rise both because of positive natural change and because of positive net migration.
-Population growth in the absence of further migration would total 3.5 million, equivalent to 32% of the total increase in the principal projection.
-However, the size of the UK population with no additional net migration would level off at 65.7 million over the next two decades and would eventually decline if the projections are carried forward beyond 2035.
-In the principal projection the cumulative net inflow of new migrants accounts for 47% of total population growth, i.e. an addition of 5.1 million.
-The additional (indirect) contribution of post-2010 immigrants to natural change until 2035 is estimated at 2.3 million, i.e. 21% of projected population growth.
-In total, therefore, over two-thirds of the expected increase in the UK population is attributable, directly or indirectly, to future net migration.
-It should also be emphasised that, while these calculations are based on the same assumptions about future fertility and mortality rates irrespective of the assumed level of net migration, fertility and mortality rates for recent migrants are likely to differ, to some extent, from those for the long-established population – e.g. assuming higher fertility rates for post-2010 immigrant women would lead to a larger indirect contribution of migration to natural change.
+Population growth in the absence of further migration would total 3.7 million, equivalent to 32% of the total increase in the principal projection.
+However, the size of the UK population with no additional net migration would level off at 68 million over the next three decades and would eventually decline if the projections are carried forward beyond mid-century.
+In the principal projection the cumulative net inflow of new migrants accounts for 51% of total population growth, i.e. an addition of 5.0 million.
+The additional (indirect) contribution of post-2014 immigrants to natural change until 2039 is estimated at 1.7 million, i.e. 17% of projected population growth.
+In total, therefore, 68% of the expected increase in the UK population is attributable, directly or indirectly, to future net migration.
+It should also be emphasised that, while these calculations are based on the same assumptions about future fertility and mortality rates irrespective of the assumed level of net migration, fertility and mortality rates for recent migrants are likely to differ, to some extent, from those for the long-established population – e.g. assuming higher fertility rates for post-2014 immigrant women would imply a larger indirect contribution of migration to natural change.

 Demographic and migration trends differ considerably across the four UK constituent nations, and future population scenarios reflect these differences.
-In the principal projection, England has by far the largest population growth rate (19%), while Scotland has the slowest rate of demographic growth (10%).
-The overall (i.e. direct and indirect) contribution of net migration to population change also varies across UK nations.
-Net migration is the major component of projected demographic growth in England and Wales, accounting for 67% and 79% of the projected population growth respectively.
-In Scotland, net migration is the only factor underlying long-term population growth: without net immigration Scotland’s population would remain essentially stable for the next two decades and decrease over a longer time horizon.
-In contrast, in Northern Ireland natural change is projected to be the sole driver of future population trends.
+According the principal projection, England will experience by far the largest population growth (+17% over the next 25 years), while Wales is projected to have the slowest rate of increase (6%).
+The overall (i.e. direct and indirect) contribution of net migration to population change will also vary across UK nations.
+Net migration will be the major component of demographic change in England and Wales, accounting for 67% and 84% of projected population growth respectively.
+In Scotland, net migration is the only determinant of long-term population growth: without net immigration Scotland’s population would remain essentially stable for the next decade and decrease over a longer time horizon.
+In contrast, in Northern Ireland (which has the highest fertility rate amongst UK nations) natural change is projected to be by far the main driver of future population trends, while net migration is assumed to converge to zero from 2020.

 Population projections are not forecasts, i.e. they do not attempt to predict the impact of changes in the political, economic, social and cultural realm which may affect demographic patterns and trends.
-They are in general purely mechanical calculations, formalising the implications of assumptions.
-Projections are normally reliable for the short to medium term but uncertainty increases the further they are carried forward in time.
+They are in general purely mechanical calculations that show the outcomes of sets of assumptions made for the three components of demographic change (fertility, mortality and migration).
+Projections are typically reliable for the short to medium term, but uncertainty increases the further they are carried forward in time.
 Any upward or downward changes in fertility, mortality and migration assumptions, compounded over time, can lead to significant variations in the projected population size and structure.
-Future international migration is more difficult to project than fertility and mortality because migration flows are typically affected by sudden changes in economic, social, or political factors which are hard to predict or quantify.
-Migration assumptions are therefore the major source of uncertainty for long-term population projections, particularly in demographic regimes such as the UK which are characterised by low fertility and low mortality levels.
-In addition, the use of net migration as a statistical construct to operationalise the combined effect of immigration and emigration could cause additional uncertainty because net migration is more volatile than ‘gross’ flows (Herm and Poulain 2010).
+Future international migration is more difficult to project than fertility and mortality because migration flows are often affected by sudden changes in economic, social, or political factors which are hard to predict or quantify – as exemplified by the sharp decline of immigration to the UK in 2011-12 resulting from both the restrictions introduced by the 2011-12 immigration reform and the unfavourable economic climate.
+Migration assumptions are therefore the major source of uncertainty for long-term population projections, particularly in demographic regimes such as the UK which are characterised by below replacement fertility and low mortality levels.

 In order to reflect the information provided by the most recently observed demographic trends, assumptions of future levels of fertility, mortality and migration are continually updated in subsequent revisions of population projections.
-In particular, the high volatility of recent migration inflows and outflows has resulted in numerous and sizeable revisions of future net migration assumptions made in different sets of population projections released throughout the 1990s and 2000s.
-As shown in figure 5, in the 1994 projections net migration was assumed to return to zero in the long-term, reflecting the balance between immigration and emigration proximate to zero observed during the 1980s and early 1990s.
-As of the mid-1990s the size of the UK population was projected to peak at 61 million in 2023 and then start to decrease.
+In particular, the high volatility of recent migration inflows and outflows has resulted in sizeable revisions of future migration assumptions made in different sets of population projections released throughout the 1990s and 2000s.
+In the 1994-based principal projection net migration was assumed to return to zero in the long-term, reflecting the balance between immigration and emigration proximate to zero observed during the 1980s and early 1990s.
+As a result, the size of the UK population was projected to peak at 61 million in 2023 and then start to decrease (figure 5).

 |Summary of assumptions|